smomara/pcph_notes/README.md

   These have safety built in.
   When working with `MVar`s, the `modifyMVar` family of ops also provides safety.

-Making omst IO monad code safe is straightforward, but for those cases where things get complicated, a few techniques simplify things:
+Making most IO monad code safe is straightforward, but for those cases where things get complicated, a few techniques simplify things:

 * Large chunks of heavily stateful code can be wrapped in a `mask`,